AviationSFO/dodgergameV2dev/README.md

 # Dodger Game V2 Development Snapshot
-Move around to avoide getting hit by falling objects If you get hit you lose that round!
+Move around to avoid getting hit by falling objects
+If you get hit you lose that round!

 # Instructions